2020 Medicare Open Enrollment - October 15th - December 7th

 How can we help?

-For questions about the workshop schedule or to schedule an individual appointment with my Warner Robins and Tifton District Offices throughout the months of October, November, and December, please call Tifton at 229-396-5175 or Warner Robins at 478-971-1776.
+To schedule an individual appointment with my Warner Robins and Tifton District Offices throughout the months of October, November, and December, please call Tifton at 229-396-5175 or Warner Robins at 478-971-1776.

 What should I consider when choosing or changing my Medicare coverage? (from Medicare.gov)